 Distributed file sharing tools can become faster as files become more popular, removing the bandwidth bottleneck and making file distribution cheaper.
-They also implement discovery systems which prevents broken links meaning if the original source goes offline other backup sources can be automatically discovered.
-However these file sharing tools today are not supported by Web browsers and/or do not provide a mechanism for updating files without redistributing a new dataset which could mean entire redownloading data you already have.
+They also implement discovery systems which can prevent broken links meaning if the original source goes offline other backup sources can be automatically discovered.
+However these file sharing tools today are not supported by Web browsers, do not have good privacy guarantees, and do not provide a mechanism for updating files without redistributing a new dataset which could mean entire redownloading data you already have.